Marsha Berzon

-Marsha Lee Berzon (née Siegel; born April 17, 1945) is a Senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+Marsha Lee Berzon (née Siegel; born April 17, 1945) is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

 Education and legal training

-Berzon graduated with a Bachelor of Arts degree from Radcliffe College of Harvard University in 1966 and received a Juris Doctor from Boalt Hall School of Law at the University of California, Berkeley in 1973.
+Berzon graduated with a Bachelor of Arts degree from Radcliffe College of Harvard University in 1966 and received a Juris Doctor from U.C.
+Berkeley School of Law at the University of California, Berkeley in 1973.
 While at law school, Berzon was a contributor to the California Law Review.
 She then clerked for Judge James R. Browning of the Ninth Circuit from 1973 to 1974.
 Berzon then clerked for Justice William J. Brennan Jr. of the United States Supreme Court.
 She was Brennan's first female law clerk.

 Career

 Berzon was in private practice in Washington, D.C. from 1975 to 1977 and then moved to San Francisco, California where she practiced from 1978 to 2000.
-Berzon had a unique Supreme Court litigation practice and litigated many of the landmark cases during that period.
+Berzon had a unique Supreme Court litigation practice and litigated many of the landmark cases during that period, including UAW v.
+Johnson Controls, 499 U.S. 187 (1991).
 Berzon was also a lecturer at UC Berkeley in 1992 and a practitioner-in-residence at Cornell Law School in 1994.